Product Modelling - Duux Neo with Steam Grey Card

 Cost & Time Savings.

 By utilising 3D product modelling, you can save costs and time associated with traditional design and prototyping methods.
-Rapid design iterations and virtual simulations help eliminate errors, reduce rework, and optimize the design before physical manufacturing.
+Rapid design iterations and virtual simulations help eliminate errors, reduce rework, and optimise the design before physical manufacturing.
 This leads to overall cost savings and shorter time-to-market.

 Marketing & Sales.

 3D product models are valuable for marketing and sales purposes.
 They can be used to create high-quality renderings, animations, or interactive presentations that showcase the product’s features, functionality, and benefits.
-These visual assets can be used in promotional materials, websites, catalogues, or sales pitches to attract customers and generate interest.

 Development.

 We live in a digital age and almost everything you see has begun its life in 3D, whether it be buildings or products.
 Computer processing has helped us push beyond what could have ever been imagined.
-While 2D modelling was used for many years, 3D modelling has now taken its place.
-3D product modelling is a vital part of product design for many reasons.
-To begin with, it helps spot costly design mistakes.

 Process.

-STEP 1
+Step 1

 Conceptualisation